JasonParentEAB/tutorial/README.md

 While a functional test mimics a real user interacting with an application, a unit test ensures that the functionality of the bits of code themselves work as expected.
 Our web application failed to load because we don't have anything to load yet.
 We're missing the fundamental elements of a Django web application: URLs, views, and templates.

-Let's create a new Django app called organizations.
+Let's create a new Django app called *organizations*.
 We're creating a new app instead of using the default project app in reaction to the guidelines laid out by the creators of Django.
 The idea is that Django apps should be autonomous from the project, so that they can be packaged and distributed easily as individual modules.

 ```bash
 (tutorial)macbook:tutorial carneyadmin$ python manage.py startapp organizations
 ```

 You'll notice that your Django project is updated in PyCharm.
-Open your project settings and add organizations as an installed local app.
+Open your project *settings.py* and add `organizations` as an installed local app.
 This action configures and registers the module with Django, so that the URLs, views, forms, models, etc. are accessible throughout the project.

 ```python
 # tutorial/settings.py